 Steps to Sell a House to a Limited Company

 The process of selling a house to a limited company involves several initial steps to ensure a smooth transaction.
+For those dealing with new properties, knowing how to put together a new build snagging list can be invaluable.
+This list helps identify and rectify any issues before the sale, ensuring that the property meets all necessary standards and requirements.
 First, you need to obtain a professional valuation of the property to determine its market value.
 Accurate valuation is crucial as it impacts tax calculations and the sale price.
 Next, prepare all necessary legal documents, including the property title deeds and any relevant planning permissions.
 Engaging a conveyancer early in the process is essential to handle the legal aspects of the sale, ensuring all documentation is in order and that the transfer of ownership complies with legal requirements.

 - Obtain a professional property valuation.